TEETH - STRAIGHTENING TREATMENT

 Let’s explore the following topics:

-Metal braces are well known for its use to fix dental conditions such as overbite, underbite, crowded teeth and many other teeth bite problems.
+Metal braces are well known for their use to fix dental conditions such as overbite, underbite, crowded teeth and many other teeth bite problems.
 Since they are widely available, people tend to opt for metal braces to address their dental issues.

 If you’re considering metal braces, you can expect the price to start from approximately RM6,000.
 It’s important to note that your final bill might vary based on the specific needs of your teeth.